SANTHAN-KUMAR/Banking-system/README.md

 | Italian Spunta        |    25%     | Only interbank reconciliation             |
 | R3 Corda              |    30%     | Private DLT, no hybrid compliance         |

-**Uniqueness Score:** 71.9% (combining existing ideas in a genuinely new, practical way for banking)

 ---